Article | Last updated: 28/01/2019 | Ministry of Culture

 It is the mission of Norsk Tipping to offer thrilling and entertaining games within a responsible social-political framework.
 The profit that is earned in these games is to be distributed among objectives that will benefit society at large.
 The company’s profit is divided among the objectives set out in the Gaming Act.

 Norsk Tipping is wholly owned by the Norwegian Government.
-The Minister of Culture administers the Government’s governance of the company, and constitutes the general meeting.
+The Minister of Culture and Equality administers the Government’s governance of the company, and constitutes the general meeting.
 Norsk Tipping is a statutory company with sector-specific policy objectives.
 The company is tasked with arranging and communicating gaming activities safely and subject to governmental control with a view to preventing any negative consequences of the gaming activities, while also ensuring rational operations which shall permit that as much as possible of the gaming activities’ earnings are funnelled to statutory not-for-profit projects.
 The company’s activities are governed by the Gaming Act, the general meeting and the company’s Articles of Association.

 The Grassroots Share

 In 2009 the Grassroots Share scheme was introduced.
 Pursuant to the Gaming Act, a regulation was laid down which gives everybody playing Norsk Tipping games the possibility of selecting a local organisation and donating a certain procentage of the amount they play for to the organisation.
 The current procentage is 7 %.
 For games on the Multix terminal and online casinos the proportion is 14% of the gaming stake after deductions for prizes.